mattghali/enlist/README.md

  - All their followers are added to the `chuds` list to be blocked
  - Then they are too!

 All quietly in the background, while obeying Twitter's API rate limits.
+Lists turn out to function as a great queue of users to block: as soon as they are blocked, they vanish from lists, making lists perfect for keeping this tool's state, even across runs.

 ## Requirements
  - just the `twitter` python library `(pip install twitter)`